Tigers vs. Blue Jays Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has 59 hits with 10 doubles, a triple, six home runs, 28 walks and 22 RBI.
-He's also stolen 11 bases.
+- Zach McKinstry has 60 hits with 10 doubles, a triple, six home runs and 28 walks.
+He has driven in 22 runs with 11 stolen bases.

 McKinstry Recent Games